opendocsg/opendoc-postman-guide/index.md

 ## Is Postman free?

 Sending an email is free.
-SMS will be charged based on Twilio's SMS rates.
+SMS will be charged based on Twilio's SMS [rates](https://www.twilio.com/pricing "Twilio's Pricing").

 ## Is Postman secure?

 Email and SMS is not 100% secure.
 We recommend that you don't put any sensitive information in the email or sms content.
 Some of our users generate a recipient specific unique link that opens up to a locked page.
+We will be undergoing VAPT in June 2020.

+## Can I access Postman in the government intranet?

+Postman is only available on the internet at the moment.
+We will announce it under [release ntoes and round ups](./release-notes "Section 5: Release Notes & Roundups") when Postman can be accessed through the government intranet.

+## Data classification

 When in doubt, you should follow IM8's guidelines on data classification.
-Postman recommends messages that are open and meant for the citizens.
+Postman recommends that you write messages that are **open** and meant for the public.

+## Contribute to our open-source code

+We have open-source Postman.
+Visit our [Github repo](https://github.com/opengovsg/postmangovsg "Postman Github repo") to start contributing to our code.
+Contributing guidelines can be found [here](https://github.com/opengovsg/postmangovsg/blob/develop/docs/CONTRIBUTING.md "Github contributing guidelines").